Transport in Namibia: Road accidents

-2018 there were about 393,062 cars registered in Namibia (169,911 in the capital Windhoek).
+In 2018, there were about 393,062 cars registered in Namibia (169,911 in the capital Windhoek).
 Namibia has a relatively high prevalence of road accidents, compared to its sparse population.
 In 2011, 491 people died in 2,846 crashes.
 Causes are often speeding and reckless driving, as well as general non-observance of traffic rules.
 Stray animals are also a major cause of accidents, particularly in the Kavango Region.

 Railway

 Rail transport in Namibia is operated on a 2,687-kilometre network by TransNamib.